cpankajr/Harmony-Search-for-Feature-Selection-in-ASER/README.md

 [Detailed Presentation](https://github.com/cpankajr/Harmony-Search-for-Feature-Selection-in-ASER/blob/master/Documents/Presentation.pptx)

-**Note: fitceoc function (used for multiclass classification) is only available after MATLAB 2016a**
+**Note: All above codes are for EmoDB database , same codes can be used for other databses with some changes in code. 'fitceoc' function (used for multiclass classification) is only available after MATLAB 2016a.**

 EmoDB 535 utterances (339 for training +196 for testing)
 #